 Zhu et al (2017) Similar regulatory mechanisms of caveolins and cavins by myocardin family coactivators in arterial and bladder smooth muscle.
 PLoS One 12 e0176759 PMID: 28542204

 Do you know of a great paper that uses CCG 203971 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for CCG 203971

 There are currently no reviews for this product.
 Be the first to review CCG 203971 and earn rewards!

 Have you used CCG 203971?